chottosid/Veritas/TECHNICAL_DOCUMENTATION.md

 ## Conclusion

-Justice Nexus Chain represents a modern approach to justice management, leveraging blockchain technology for transparency and immutability while providing an intuitive user experience.
+Veritas represents a modern approach to justice management, leveraging blockchain technology for transparency and immutability while providing an intuitive user experience.
 The system is designed to be scalable, secure, and maintainable, with comprehensive documentation in place.

 The platform successfully bridges the gap between traditional justice systems and modern technology, providing a foundation for future enhancements and integrations.